Prismatic leads in satisfaction for embedded iPaaS!

 The embedded integration marketplace is usually provided as part of an embedded iPaaS.
 Embedded iPaaS solutions are end-to-end platforms that provide everything a software company needs to build productized native integrations, deploy them to customers or enable self-activation, run them in production, and provide high-quality integration support.

-Besides the embedded integration marketplace, a comprehensive embedded iPaaS includes:
+Besides the embedded integration marketplace, an embedded iPaaS includes:

 Customer benefits of an embedded integration marketplace